uwla/lacl/README.md

 ```

 Whenever you call a method that it is undefined, it will trigger PHP's  language
-construct `__calll`  method,  which  allows  us  programmers  to  define  custom
+construct `__call`   method,  which  allows  us  programmers  to  define  custom
 behavior to handle undefined methods.
 In this case,  the  `HasPermission`  trait
 handles custom behavior in the following way: